Haverhill, Massachusetts: 18th century

 In 1708, during Queen Anne's War, the town, then about thirty homes, was raided by a party of French, Algonquin and Abenaki Indians.
 Like most towns, Haverhill has been struck by several epidemics.
 Diphtheria killed 256 children in Haverhill between November 17, 1735, and December 31, 1737.

 George Washington visited Haverhill on November 4, 1789.
-Washington was on a "triumphant circuit" touring New England.
+This tour was part of "A tour through the Eastern states in order to acquire knowledge of the face of the Country, the growth and agriculture thereof and the temper and disposition of the inhabitants toward the new government," according to Washington.

 19th century

 The Bradford Academy was established in 1803.
 It began as a co-educational institution, then became women-only in 1836.

-In 1826, an influenza struck.
+In 1826, influenza struck.
 A temperance society was formed in 1828.

 Haverhill residents were early advocates for the abolition of slavery, and the city still retains a number of houses which served as stops on the Underground Railroad.
 In 1834, a branch of the American Anti-Slavery Society was organized in the city.
 In 1841, citizens from Haverhill petitioned Congress for dissolution of the Union, on the grounds that Northern resources were being used to maintain slavery.
 John Quincy Adams presented the Haverhill Petition on January 24, 1842.
 Even though Adams moved that the petition be answered in the negative, an attempt was made to censure him for even presenting the petition.
 In addition, poet and outspoken abolitionist John Greenleaf Whittier was from Haverhill.

 The Haverhill and Boston Stage Coach company operated from 1818 to 1837 when the railroad was extended to Haverhill from Andover.
 It then changed its name and routes to the Northern and Eastern Stage company.